Ranadip213/cse_department_site/README.md

-# cse_department_site
  # CSE Department Site - ICFAI University Tripura

 This repository contains the source code for the Computer Science and Engineering (CSE) Department website of ICFAI University Tripura.
 The website is currently under construction and aims to provide information about the department, its faculty, students, courses, and events.